ivanovishado/agent-skills/README.md

 # Agent Skills

-A collection of AI agent skills.
+A collection of AI agent skills for building applications in Mexico.

 ## Available Skills